 In 2007, after many years of excavation, Prof. Ehud Netzer uncovered the burial site and determined that this was the tomb of Herod.
 Later, a royal theatre and other buildings were also uncovered on the hillside.
 In October 2010, during a visit to the site, Prof. Netzer slipped on the steep slope by the theatre.
 He was seriously injured and died a few days later.

 Today, Herod’s sarcophagus is on display in the Israel Museum.

-At the Lower Herodium, you can find remains of Byzantine village, church, bathhouse, and others.
+At the Lower Herodium, you can find remains of the Byzantine village, church, bathhouse, and others.

 A few years before his death, Herod began to complete the vast tomb estate at Herodium: on the north-eastern slope of the hill, alongside a flight of stairs, a beautiful mausoleum-like burial structure was built, and around it, the artificial mountain was constructed – a giant monument to preserve his memory.
-For the creation of the artificial cone-shaped mountain, vast quantities of earth and stones were piled up around the fortified palace (some 450,000 m³), completely covering the side of the hill, apart from the mausoleum on the hillside, which remains visible and conspicuous in the landscape.
+To create the artificial cone-shaped mountain, vast quantities of earth and stones were piled up around the fortified palace (some 450,000 m³), completely covering the side of the hill, apart from the mausoleum on the hillside, which remains visible and conspicuous in the landscape.

-Overall, it was quite a short, nice, and informative tour.
-Depending on your route, a typical visit will take 1-2 hours.
+Overall, it was quite a short, pleasant, and informative tour.
+Depending on your route, a typical visit will take several hours.

 The site offers excellent views of the surroundings and a dive into a part of history.
 The walks are not long but require effort.
 The trails include steep climbings on top of loose rocks and dirt.
 Thus, wear sturdy shoes or hiking boots.